Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

+{\cstart In this study, we use the definition provided by \textcite{Vater2023ADriving} and define the term edge case as:

-\textcite{Vater2023ADriving} took a systematic approach and reviewed different definitions of edge cases in the literature.
-They expanded on the \textcite{Koopman2019Credible}'s definition by introducing two key terms \textit{novel} and \textit{boundary case}: ``An edge case is a `novel' or `rare' situation that still needs specific design attention to be dealt with in a reasonable and safe way, as it is a `boundary case' of one parameter for the system.
-The quantification of rare is relative and generally refers to situations or conditions that will occur often enough in a full-scale deployed fleet to be a problem \cite{Vater2023ADriving}.''
+\textit{An edge case is a novel or rare situation that still needs specific design attention to be dealt with in a reasonable and safe way.
+The quantification of rare is relative and generally refers to situations or conditions that will occur often enough in a full-scale deployed fleet to be a problem.}}

-The term \textit{novel} is added to account for new additions to driving environments (which are not necessarily ``rare'').
-For instance, the introduction of a new mobility mean (such as e-scooters) could be considered an edge case at the time of introduction.
-The term \textit{boundary case} is added to clearly distinguish an edge case from a \textit{corner case}. \textcite{Vater2023ADriving} propose that an edge case is a boundary case of one parameter, while corner cases refer to situations where the combination of normal operational parameters may lead to a rare situation.
-Despite this distinction, this study encompasses research on both edge case and corner case detection due to their frequent interchangeable use in the literature and their shared importance in identifying challenging scenarios for automated driving systems.
-It is worth noting that in some studies, the term ``anomaly'' is used as an alternative word for ''edge case,'' but this terminology is not accurate as anomalies are only a subset of edge cases and refer to instances or occurrences that deviate significantly from the expected values of a variable or parameter.
+{\cstart Despite the distinction between edge cases and corner cases, our survey encompasses methods and studies on both edge and corner case detection due to their frequent interchangeable use in the literature, and their shared importance in identifying challenging scenarios for \acp{av}.
+It is worth noting that in some studies, the term ``anomaly'' is also used as an alternative word for ``edge case,'' but this terminology is not accurate.
+While anomalies involve data deviating significantly from expected parameters, edge cases encompass broader scenarios, which also include normal data combined in rare configurations (for instance, high speed + low visibility + sharp turns).
+Therefore, anomalies are often a subset of edge cases.
+However, not all anomalies are edge cases either.
+For example, an unusual object being far away from the drivable area might be considered an anomaly but not an edge case since it will not lead to a challenging situation for the \ac{av}.}